aave-dao/aave-helpers/README.md

 These helpers allow the creation of proposal for aave governance v3.

+The GovernanceV3Helpers also contain scripts to cast a vote directly via foundry.
+To do so just run `make vote proposalId=n support=true/false`.

 ## ProxyHelpers

 These helpers allow you to fetch the current implementation & admin for a specified proxy.